 Also, see where this cardiologist includes olive oil in their diet for heart health.

 WFPBNO diet for weight loss

 How I naturally lost weight

-Also consider that completely eliminating all oils may be a very difficult diet to do and maintain.
-I think it’s better to do something that you can actually stick with long term, than something that is more extreme but can only be maintained for a shorter period time before giving up.
+Also, consider that completely eliminating all oils may be a very difficult diet to do and maintain.
+I think it’s better to do something that you can actually stick with long-term than something that is more extreme but can only be maintained for a shorter period of time before giving up.
 Longevity is the ultimate goal.